You’ve probably often heard terms such as “mid-century modern furniture” and “mid-century modern homes”. But what is mid-century modern design?

 If color is your thing, mid-century modern will not disappoint.

-Expect neutral tones such as black, white and wood offset by muted oranges, deep yellows, clay reds, olive greens, smoky blues, and jewel tones.
+Expect neutral tones such as black, white, and wood, which are offset by muted oranges, deep yellows, clay reds, olive greens, smoky blues, and jewel tones.
 You can go wild adding them all or stick to a more minimalist palette.

 Following the idea of combining the outdoors and indoors, the color palette is often rooted in nature.